unixunion/py-solace-provision/README.md

         --override enabled false \
         --override dmrEnabled false

-Multiple `--override` argyments can be provided.
+Multiple `--override` arguments can be provided.

 ##### --where

-Include in the response only objects where certain conditions are true.
-Use this query parameter to limit which objects are returned to those whose attribute values meet the given conditions.
+When querying the appliance with get_* commands, the SEMP API can filter the response to only include objects where certain conditions evaluate to true.

 The value of where is a comma-separated list of expressions.
 All expressions must be true for the object to be included in the response.
 Each expression takes the form: